chloeli/beintoo-android-sdk/README.md

   * Create a new project for the Beintoo SDK in your Eclipse workspace.
   * Select __File__ -> __New__ -> __Project__, choose __Android Project__ (inside the Android folder), and then click __Next__.
   * Select "Create project from existing source".
-  * Select the __beintoo__ subdirectory from within the git repository.
+  * Select the __BeintooSDK__ subdirectory from within the git repository.
 You should see the project properties populated (you might want to change the project name to something like "BeintooSDK").
   * Click Finish to continue.

 The Beintoo SDK is now configured and ready to go.